Abhishek-Choudhari/ACQUISITION-AND-IPOS/README.md

 • Analysis of social media presence of acquirer vs acquirees
 • Qualification (Degree) and Institution Analysis of directors of acquirer vs acquirees
-• Check the number of such acquisitions where both directorsof the acquirer and acquiree are from the same institute
+• Check the number of such acquisitions where both directors of the acquirer and acquiree are from the same institute